-In essence, this entrenched defensive posture might be one of many signs of a historic crisis of liberal-democratic regimes - one where democracy is on the defensive.
+In essence, this entrenched defensive posture might be one of the many signs of a historic crisis of liberal-democratic regimes - one where democratization as a whole is very much on the defensive.
 A former judge turned lawyer turned civil rights advocate, François Sureau, recently released an eloquent essay entitled Sans la Liberté ("Without Freedom").
-Born in 1957, Sureau explains that at the time, despite important rights violations (in the this late-period of the old colonial rule). individuals and institutions alike were marked by a spirit of liberty, of autonomy.
-Not by personal convictions of the political and administrative elites, but because the aspiration to democracy and liberty was a zeitgeist (an "esprit du temps"), one that has largely disappeared in contemporary institutions and, increasingly, in the aspirations of citizens.
-Sureau says it has been lost because of a loss of confidence in free citizens and their ability to govern themselves, as well as a growing appetite for large bureaucracies, a "strong state".
+Born in 1957, Sureau explains that at the time, despite important rights violations (in the this late-period of the old colonial rule), individuals and institutions alike were marked by a spirit of liberty, of autonomy.
+Not simply due to the personal convictions of the political and administrative elites, but because the aspiration to democracy and liberty was the zeitgeist, an "esprit du temps" that has largely disappeared in contemporary institutions and, increasingly, among citizens.
+Sureau says this passion for freedom was lost because of a loss of confidence in free citizens and their ability to govern themselves, as well as a growing appetite for large bureaucracies, for a "strong state".